oneoffcoder/rpa/source/syllables.rst

 Syllables with Single Letter Consonant Chart
 --------------------------------------------

+Click on the syllables to hear what they sound like.

 .. csv-table:: Syllables with Single Letter Consonant
     :header: j, s, v, m, g, b, _